 How to: Render Images with GDI+

 You can use GDI+ to render images that exist as files in your applications.
 You do this by creating a new object of an Image class (such as Bitmap), creating a Graphics object that refers to the drawing surface you want to use, and calling the DrawImage method of the Graphics object.
 The image will be painted onto the drawing surface represented by the graphics class.
 You can use the Image Editor to create and edit image files at design time, and render them with GDI+ at run time.
-For more information, see Image Editor for Icons.
+For more information, see Image Editor.

 To render an image with GDI+